Your domain name is by far the most crucial choice you will make for your new blog or website. But how to choose a domain name?

-The URL that your new site will use is one of the primary ways people will find your website.
+The URL your new site will use is one of the primary ways people will find your website.

 But not every domain name contains natural keywords.
-You have to know how to include them.

 If they don’t know the title of your book, how can they search for it on Google?

 So you need to help them find you by selecting predictive keywords, and it can all start with your domain name.

 Common features of poor domain names

-Before you rush in to buy a domain name for your site, here are some very basic mistakes you should avoid.
+Before you rush in to buy a domain name for your site, here are some basic mistakes you should avoid.

 2. You find a name you like, but it is already taken.
-So you add a hyphen or two, and you think have won.
+So you add a hyphen or two and think you have won.
 You haven’t.

 But you don’t have a well-known brand name that people will instinctively type into a browser bar.

 4. You use your book title as your domain name, but your book title is ten words long.

 I thought gloth.com was a great choice.
 Short and only five letters, so it had to be a winner.
 It wasn’t.
 It was a loser because no one ever searched for my invented word.

 The key components of a good SEO domain name are:

-1. Between 18 to 25 characters long
+1. Between 18 and 25 characters long

-2. Only nouns, verbs and adjectives
+2. Only nouns, verbs, and adjectives

 3. Highly descriptive